Emma Stuart, James Nobles and Shane Ohly taking a pause at the Fan Brycheiniog summit shelter during Shane Ohly's 2024 FKT.

 Day 6 Route north of Merthyr Tydfil

 We are reverting to the original six-day route at the 2025 edition of the Dragon’s Back Race.
-This route (shown on the left below) follows lovely paths and trails rather than the tarmac Taff Trail north of Merthyr Tydfil.
+This route (shown on the right below) follows lovely paths and trails rather than the tarmac Taff Trail north of Merthyr Tydfil.
 It is a much nicer route, and it would have been taken for Shane Ohly’s FKT in 2024, except that it was closed to the public between 2022 and 2025 due to construction work on the A465.
-The route Shane Ohly took is shown on the right.
-Our recommendation for anyone attempting an FKT is to follow the right-hand route, seeing as this is now the established FKT route.
+The route Shane Ohly took is shown on the left.
+Bridget Glaister followed the 2025 race route (the right-hand one) during her continuous completion.
+We recommend following the 2025 (right-hand version), as this aligns with the current race route.

 Cardiff Castle Finish